Royal Collection: Paintings, prints and drawings

 The collection's holdings of Western fine art are among the largest and most important assemblages in existence, with works of the highest quality, and, in many cases, artists' oeuvres cannot be fully understood without a study of the holdings contained within the Royal Collection.
 There are more than 7,000 paintings, spread across the Royal residences and palaces.
 The collection does not claim to provide a comprehensive, chronological survey of Western fine art but it has been shaped by the individual tastes of kings, queens and their families over the past 500 years.

 The prints and drawings collection is based in the Print Room, Windsor, and is exceptionally strong, with famous holdings of drawings by Leonardo da Vinci (550), Raphael, Michelangelo and Hans Holbein the Younger (85).
 A large part of the Old Master drawings were acquired by George III.
 Starting in early 2019, 144 of Leonardo da Vinci's drawings from the Collection went on display in 12 locations in the UK.
-From May to October that year, 200 of the drawings were on display in the Queen's Gallery at Buckingham Palace.
+From May to October that year, 200 of the drawings were on display in the King's Gallery at Buckingham Palace.

 Furniture

-Numbering more than 300 items, the Royal Collection holds one of the greatest and most important collections of French furniture ever assembled.
-The collection is noted for its encyclopedic range as well as counting the greatest cabinet-makers of the Ancien Régime.
+The Royal Collection holds one of the largest and finest collections of classic French furniture to survive the French Revolution, totalling more than 300 items.
+The collection is noted for its encyclopedic range, as well as the works of some of the greatest cabinetmakers of the ancien régime.